The Best Way To Buy Silver: Guide to Buying Physical Silver

 No matter what type of precious metal you’re investing in, you should always buy it from a trustworthy and reputable coin dealer or bullion broker.
 A lot of folks are tempted to buy precious metals on Craigslist, Facebook swap meets, Alibaba.com, or similar places.
 Sure, it may be advertised for cheap there.
 But the reality is that so many of the precious metal transactions that occur within those forums involve stolen goods or counterfeit pieces.

 The bottom line?
-Always buy your physical precious metals from a legitimate coin dealer or bullion broker that is vetted, accredited, and offers return policies.
-A few of our most popular silver bullion products are listed below.
+Always buy your physical precious metals from a legitimate coin dealer or bullion broker that is vetted, accredited, and offers return policies when you sell back your metals.
+A few of our most popular silver bullion products are listed at competitive prices below.

 While we hope this guide addresses all the questions you may have about how to buy physical silver or other precious metal bullion, we know that investing in physical bullion is a complex matter.
 Please feel free to contact our team of bullion experts to answer further questions you may have.

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.